 Postoperative Instructions for Tonsillectomy and Adenoidectomy

-Bleeding: Bleed may occur anytime during the 2-3 week healing period.
+Bleeding: Bleeding may occur anytime during the 2 to 3-week healing period.
 Minor bleeding is often self-limited.
-A small amount of blood will turn the patient’s saliva red, but will not produce large clots.
-Encourage the patient to gargle with ice water and spit it out.
-Avoid swallowing the blood as this may lead to later nausea or vomiting.
+A small amount of blood will turn the patient’s saliva red but will not produce large clots.
+If bleeding occurs, encourage the patient to hold ice water in the back of their throat for a few seconds, spit it out and repeat until bleeding stops.
+It is recommended to do this for 5-10 minutes to chill the tonsillectomy sites to stop bleeding.
+Avoid swallowing the blood as this may later lead to nausea or vomiting.
 Spitting the old blood into a bowl will let one estimate the actual amount of blood.
-Call the office (503-581-1567) if the light bleeding does not stop in ten minutes.
-If significant bleeding occurs, start the ice water gargles, and call our office day or night.
-The doctor will give you further instructions.
-Come to either our office during office hours or to the Emergency Room at Salem Hospital after office hours.
-Please call our office (503-581-1567) to alert us if possible.
+Call the office at 503-581-1567 if the light bleeding does not stop in ten minutes.
+Please stop any ibuprofen after such bleeding.

 Nose Blowing: You can blow your nose lightly to clear mucous.
 Nasal saline spray can be used if desired to moisten the nose to help loosen mucous.
-Nasal saline spray is sold “over the counter” at pharmacies.
+Nasal saline spray is sold over the counter at pharmacies.

 Oral Hygiene: You may brush and floss your teeth as usual.
 Avoid mouthwashes as they contain alcohol.
 Do not gargle (e.g. saltwater).
 This can be very irritating to the tonsillectomy site.